lowRISC/opentitan/util/testplanner/README.md

 * **tests: list of actual written tests that maps to this planned test**

-  Testplan is written very early in the V0 stage of the HW development [life-cycle]({{< relref "doc/ug/hw_stages" >}}).
+  Testplans are written very early in the V0 stage of the HW development [life-cycle]({{< relref "doc/ug/hw_stages" >}}).
 When the DV engineer gets to actually developing the test, it may not map 1:1 to the planned test - it may be possible that an already written test that mapped to another planned test also satisfies